TAMULib/folio-module-descriptor-registry/README.md

 The `map` is the mapping name used by variable substitution, such as `[ENVIRONMENT]`.
 The `type` is one of the following supported types:
   1. `field`: This type designates that the field from the _Launch Descriptor_ is to be directly used.
-  2. `container_port`: This type designates that a container port structure from the _Launch Descriptor_ needs to be interpeted and re-mapped as a container port type for the deployment manifest (multiple ports are supported).
+  2. `container_port`: This type designates that a container port structure from the _Launch Descriptor_ needs to be interpreted and re-mapped as a container port type for the deployment manifest (multiple ports are supported).
-The `value` is different depending on the type but in general directly represents a `jq` query designating which field to select from the _Launch Descriptor_ of the module.
+The `value` is different depending on the type but, in general, directly represents a `jq` query designating which field to select from the _Launch Descriptor_ of the module.
 The `value` for the `field` type is a direct mapping.
 The `value` for the `container_port` expects the structure of the form `{ "123/tcp": [ { "HostPort" : "%p" } ] }`.
 The `"123/tcp"` is extracted and split into a port number and protocol name.